-- It's a standard movie plot: A vulnerable hero is wronged or hurt by some sinister person or force. - He or she gains strength from their anger at the injustice and sets out to get revenge. - In the end, the villain is vanquished, justice is done and the credits roll.
+- The standard movie plot of these revenge movies is as follows: - A vulnerable hero is wronged or hurt by some sinister person, organization or force. - He or she gains strength from their anger at the injustice and sets out to get revenge. - In the end, the villain is vanquished, justice is done, and the credits roll.